 Nominations must include the paper title, complete author list, DAC publication year, the paper in PDF format, a nomination statement of up to 200 words describing the impact the work has achieved and evidence of the impact, and the name, affiliation and contact information of the nominator.

-The submission portal has closed.
-If you have any questions or concerns, please contact info@dac.com.
+If you have any questions or concerns, please contact David Pan, the 62nd DAC Awards Chair at dpan@ece.utexas.edu.

 1960s "Sketch pad a man-machine graphical communication system" by Ivan E. Sutherland, 1964.